-7.3 Function Image[TM] Loading
+7.3 Function ImageTM Loading

-The Function ImageTM (FI), which defines the operational capabilities of the device, may be obtained from the CML Technical Portal, following registration.
-This is in the form of a 'C' header file which can be included into the host controller software.
-The maximum possible size of Function ImageTM is 96 kbytes, although a typical FI will be less than this.
+The Function ImageTM (FI), which defines the operational capabilities of the device, may be obtained from the CML Technical Portal, following registration and authorisation.
+This is in the form of a 'C' header file which can be included into the host controller software or programmed into an external serial memory.
+The Function ImageTM size can never exceed 128 kbytes, although a typical FI will be considerably less than this.
+Note that the BOOTEN1/2 pins are only read at power-on, when the RESETN pin goes high, or following a C-BUS General Reset, and must remain stable throughout the FI loading process.
+Once the FI load has completed, the BOOTEN1/2 pins are ignored by the CMX7164 until the next power-up or Reset.